NIT-Administrative-Systems/AS-CloudDocs/infrastructure/secrets.md

     environment = "tech-demo"
   }

-  # The parameter will be created with a dummy value, and then a human will need to update it.
+  # The parameter will be created with a dummy value.
+Jenkins will update it with
+  # the final value in a subsequent pipeline step.
+  #
   # TF will not override the parameter once it has been created.
   lifecycle {
     ignore_changes = [value]